rsksmart/devportal-1.0/rif/relay/operator-manual.md

 ### On Testnet

-There is no script for this situation, so you will need to use web3 to instanciate this contracts:
+There is no script for this situation, so you will need to use web3 to instantiate these contracts:
 - `SmartWalletDeployVerifier`
 - `SmartWalletRelayVerifier`
 - `CustomSmartWalletDeployVerifier`